Types of Pretreatment Units & Devices

 Some units operate on a batch dose where specified amounts of wastewater are pumped into the aerobic unit at time intervals.
-Other units operate on a flow-through basis where influent enters the unit and an equal amount of effluent exits the unit, similar to what happens in a septic tank.
+Other units operate on a flow-through basis.
+The effluent enters the unit, and an equal amount of effluent exits the unit, similar to what happens in a septic tank.

 The suspended growth process is also known as "activated sludge" or extended aeration.
 This is typically the same process used in a municipal wastewater treatment plant.
 Individual home wastewater treatment units of this type are more commonly known as Aerobic Treatment Units or ATU’s.

 Aerobic Treatment Unit Characteristics

-There are a number of these types of units that are approved by the State of Wisconsin that are currently being used in Kenosha County.
-Typically these ATU’s have the following characteristics:
+A number of these types of units are approved by the State of Wisconsin and are currently being used in Kenosha County.
+Typically, these ATU’s have the following characteristics:

 - As part of a complete POWTS, there is a septic tank to settle the large solids and scum.
 Some systems may have a pump on a timer sending effluent from the septic tank to the ATU.
 Effluent from the ATU discharges to some sort of dispersal cell in or on the soil.

 - All systems have a method of incorporating air into the wastewater to maintain dissolved oxygen in the wastewater either continuously or intermittently.